prgcont/workshop-k8s/lesson-3/README.md

 ## Operator Framework

-[Operator Framework](https://coreos.com/operators/) is set of tools that simplifies creation and lifecycle management of k8s operators.
+[Operator Framework](https://coreos.com/operators/) is set of tools that simplifies creation management of k8s operators.

 The operators created by Operator Framework are using same primitives like k8s controller which can be found in this diagram:

 ![Operator internals](./pic/operator_sdk_internals.jpeg "source: https://itnext.io/under-the-hood-of-the-operator-sdk-eebc8fdeebbf")

+This framework is really good choice if you are golang developer or your applications stack is golang based, its benefit for other apps maybe is not good enough to learn is as operator can be created in almost any language and it can still be managed by Lifecycle Operator
+Manager.

+Operator SDK helps you a lot with:
+* generating CRD for you
+* monitoring changes in CRD/Kubernetes cluster (you can register watchers and handlers easily)
+* package and deploy operator into cluster

 Advance task:
 * Try to follow the [tutorial](https://github.com/operator-framework/getting-started)